anirudhdabral/anirudhdabral/README.md

-# Hi there 👋
+# Hello there 👋

-- 🌏 I'm based in India
-- 🔭 I’m currently working as Associate Engineer at Nagarro
+I'm Anirudh Dabral, a Computer Science graduate.
+I'm passionate about building web applications.
+Currently, I'm working as Associate Engineer at Nagarro.
-- 🌱 I’m currently learning MERN and Redux

 ## Skills
 <p>